Bewerbungsverfahren und -fristen

 Application Documents

 In order to apply for admission to the programme, you need to submit the following documents and material through Uni-Assist which you will first need to register for as it is explained in the paragraph "Application Procedure" which you find further down on this page.
-Please follow the checklist of Uni-Assist and consider that certified documents like diploma and certificates have to be sent by post to Uni-Assist.
+Please follow the checklist and rules of Uni-Assist considering the submission of certified documents like diploma and certificates.

 - works from your previous or current studies (e.g. architectural or urban designs; visuals/text-based/text-supported, Masters or Bachelors thesis or seminar work etc., designs, writings, thesis)